muralitheda/sql-basics/HQL-hive-query-language-examples.md

 ### **Q. How to store dynamic json file into Hive table using complex type**

-Perfect 👍 Let’s combine all 3 approaches into **one Hive table design** that can handle:

 1. **Fixed schema fields** (like `id`, `name`) → regular columns.
 2. **Nested & repeated JSON fields** → `STRUCT` / `ARRAY`.